Size-based particle separation for biomedical technologies

 - R. N. Valani and David M. Paganin, Active wave-particle clusters.
 Physical Review E, 112, 065103 (2025) arXiv

-Nonlinear dynamics of microswimmers in fluid flows
+Microswimmers in fluid flows

 We study the dynamics of microswimmers and active particles in background flows using reduced dynamical systems that admit a Hamiltonian structure.
 In channel flows, this formalism reveals conserved quantities and phase space organisation, allowing the classification of swimmer trajectories, bifurcations, and crossstream migration mechanisms that govern long-time transport and focusing.